xadoescode/xadoescode/README.md

 - 👋 Hi, I’m @TECHH4CK
-- 👀 I’m interested in hacking & software penetration testing
+- 👀 I’m interested in programming :P
-- 🌱 I’m currently only use Python as my default programming language
+- 🌱 I currently use Python as my default programming language
 - 💞️  Not into collaboration atm.
 - 📫 Reach me at techh4ck.code@gmail.com
 ---
-> **💾 Mainly I use python to program 🐍**

 > **📦 I can write code in Python, HTML, CSS, JavaScript, C#**

-> 👀

 ----